galaktor/raph.es/content/blog/recipes/lebkuchen.md

 Stick it into the oven at 120 degrees Celsius for about 12-15 minutes.
 Take out the tray and let them cool.

+TODO: lebkuchen viele

+# Mixing it up
+Traditional Lebkuchen contain almonds, hazelnuts and/or walnuts.
+But that doesn't mean you can't use other kinds!
+I like to use macadamia and brazil nuts.
+Dessicated *coconut*, even.
+Go crazy.

+Obviously, you can experiment with the spices.
+I recommend trying less sweetener and more cinnamon and cocoa.

 If you so desire you can glaze them with chocolate.
 I usually just melt high-cocoa sugar-free chocolate with some coconut oil and spread that on top.
-This part is optional and up to you!
+This part is optional and up to you.

-TODO: lebkuchen viele